 Final Thoughts on the Protection of Your Shoes for Color Run

-Joining color run will be a beautiful and unique experience that does not have to destroy your shoe.
-Proper preparation, great care during the event itself, and immediate cleaning directly after the run will cause you to enjoy this particular run while keeping your shoe in good condition.
+Joining color runs will be a beautiful and unique experience that does not have to destroy your shoe.
+Proper preparation, great care during the event itself, and immediate cleaning directly after the run will cause you to enjoy this particular run while keeping your shoes in good condition.
 Steps after these will allow one to minimize stains on a shoe and prolong its time.